romanpauk/dingo/test/matrix/README.md

 Select the execution profile with `-DDINGO_MATRIX_PROFILE=full` or `-DDINGO_MATRIX_PROFILE=portable`.
 Local development defaults to `full`; CI runs it on one primary compiler and uses `portable` for portability jobs.
+Dependency-composition sources are balanced across four resolve and four invoke executables.
+Native CI enables `DINGO_MATRIX_TEST_AFTER_BUILD`, so each matrix executable runs immediately after linking and stops the build on a failure.
+Cross-compiled executables remain registered for their native runner.

 Shared-cyclical graphs use a dedicated compositional family.
 It crosses container implementation, registration mode, the value or `shared_ptr`